-Sale of subsidiary (Impetus Automotive Limited)
+Sale of subsidiary (SIRA Defence and Security Limited)

-The Group disposed of a material subsidiary in the year resulting in a material profit on disposal being recorded in the group income statement.
+The Group disposed of a subsidiary in the year resulting in a material profit on disposal being recorded in the group income statement.

 We performed appropriate audit procedures to gain reasonable assurance that the disposal was accounted for in accordance with the commercial arrangements for the sale, and in accordance with relevant accounting standards.
 We also reviewed the relevant disclosures.